 The Principal of Toolamba Primary School is responsible for ensuring all suspensions and expulsions are recorded on CASES21.

-Corporal punishment is prohibited in our school and will not be used in any circumstance.
+Corporal punishment is prohibited by law and will not be used in any circumstance at our school.

 Engaging with families

 Toolamba Primary School values the input of parents and carers, and we will strive to support families to engage in their child’s learning and build their capacity as active learners.
 We aim to be partners in learning with parents and carers in our school community.